 Is Airfield Estate worth visiting?

 Yes.
-There’s plenty of things to see and do at Airfield Farm and Estate, with something that’ll appeal to young an old.
+There are plenty of things to see and do at Airfield Farm and Estate, with something that’ll appeal to young an old.

 How much is it info Airfield Estate?